How To Accept Apple Pay For Business: Steps, Tips, Other Alternatives

 For rapidly growing companies, it’s worth considering setting up a local branch.

-It’s an easier answer to the question how to pay international employees, while helping the business enter new markets.
+It’s an easier answer to the question of how to pay international employees, while helping the business enter new markets.

 Setting up a local branch can be worth it if you plan to expand overseas and grow the team.
-A local subsidiary will make administering payroll easier and give you more control as a US company paying foreign employees.
+A local subsidiary will make administering payroll easier and give you more control as a US company paying overseas employees.

 Tax needs to be a significant consideration for both the company and the employee when setting up payroll for international employees.